RachelRajkumar/GradeSheet/README.md

 📊 Student Grade Sheet (HTML)

 📌 Description

-This is a simple Student Grade Sheet webpage built using HTML.
+📊 This is a simple Student Grade Sheet webpage built using HTML5.
-It displays student details along with subject-wise marks, grades, and total result in a structured table format.
+👨‍🎓 It displays student information along with subject-wise marks, grades, total marks, and result status in a well-structured table format.
+📋 The project demonstrates the use of HTML tables to organize and present academic records clearly.

 🛠️ Technologies Used

-HTML5
+🌐 HTML5 – Structure and Content

 ✨ Features

-👤 Display student details (Name, Register Number, Department, Semester) 📚 Subject-wise marks and grades
+👤 Display Student Details (Name, Register Number, Department, Semester) 📚 Subject-wise Marks and Grades
-🧮 Total marks calculation display
+🧮 Total Marks Calculation Display
-✅ Result status (Pass/Fail)
+✅ Result Status (Pass/Fail)
-📋 Clean table-based layout
+📋 Clean Table-Based Layout
+🎯 Easy-to-Read Academic Report Format